bashup/events/README.md

     $ event has "myevent" echo || echo nope nope

-# But the zero-arg version can be implicit or explicit:
+# But the zero-arg version can be implicit or explicit, w/or without leading zeros:

     $ event on  "myevent" echo
     $ event has "myevent" echo && echo got it